• Skip to primary navigation

 🍴 Serving suggestions

-Beef stroganoff is delicious served with rice, egg noodles, and even Parmentier potatoes!
+Beef stroganoff is delicious with rice, pasta, mashed potatoes, egg noodles, and even Parmentier potatoes!

-A side of green vegetables usually goes down well too, like my roasted Tenderstem broccoli, or oven-roasted Brussels Sprouts!
+A side of green vegetables usually goes down well too; try roasted Tenderstem broccoli or oven-roasted Brussels Sprouts.

 📖 Variations

-• Use leftover roast pork or chicken instead of beef.
+• Use leftover roast pork or roast chicken instead of beef.

 • Make a healthy beef stroganoff by replacing the creme fraiche or sour cream with half-fat creme fraiche.